University of Texas at Austin: Faculty

-In the Fall of 2016, the school employed 3,128 full-time faculty members, with a student-to-faculty ratio of 18.86 to 1.
+In the fall of 2016, the school employed 3,128 full-time faculty members, with a student-to-faculty ratio of 18.86 to 1.
 These include winners of the Nobel Prize, the Pulitzer Prize, the National Medal of Science, the National Medal of Technology, the Turing Award, the Primetime Emmy Award, and other various awards.
 Nine Nobel Laureates are or have been affiliated with the University of Texas at Austin.
 Research expenditures for the university exceeded $679.8 million in fiscal year 2018.

 Alumni

 Texas Exes is the official University of Texas alumni organization.
-The Alcalde, founded in 1913 and pronounced "all-call-day," is the university's alumni magazine.
+The Alcalde, founded in 1913 and pronounced "all-call-day", is the university's alumni magazine.

+Alumni in government

-At least 15 graduates have served in the U.S. Senate or U.S. House of Representatives, including Lloyd Bentsen '42, who served in both Houses.
-Presidential cabinet members include former U.S. Secretaries of State Rex Tillerson '75, and James Baker '57, former U.S. Secretary of Education William J. Bennett, and former U.S. Secretary of Commerce Donald Evans '73.
-Former First Lady Laura Bush '73 and daughter Jenna '04 both graduated from Texas, as well as former First Lady Lady Bird Johnson '33 & '34 and her eldest daughter Lynda.
-In foreign governments, the university has been represented by Fernando Belaúnde Terry '36 (42nd President of Peru) and by Abdullah al-Tariki (co-founder of OPEC).
-Additionally, the Prime Minister of the Palestinian National Authority, Salam Fayyad, graduated from the university with a PhD in economics.
-Tom C. Clark, J.D.
-'22, served as United States Attorney General from 1945 to 1949 and as an Associate Justice of the Supreme Court of the United States from 1949 to 1967.
+At least 15 graduates have served in the US Senate or US House of Representatives, including Lloyd Bentsen, who served in both Houses.
+Presidential cabinet members include former US secretaries of state Rex Tillerson and James Baker, former US Secretary of Education William J. Bennett, and former US Secretary of Commerce Donald Evans.
+Former First Lady Laura Bush and daughter Jenna both graduated from Texas, as well as former First Lady Lady Bird Johnson and her eldest daughter Lynda.

+In foreign governments, the university has been represented by Fernando Belaúnde Terry (42nd president of Peru) and by Abdullah al-Tariki (co-founder of OPEC).
+Additionally, the prime minister of the Palestinian National Authority, Salam Fayyad, graduated from the university with a PhD in economics.
+Tom C. Clark served as United States attorney general from 1945 to 1949 and as an associate justice of the Supreme Court of the United States from 1949 to 1967.

+Alumni in academia

-Alumni in academia include the 26th President of The College of William & Mary Gene Nichol '76, the 10th President of Boston University Robert A. Brown '73 & '75, and the 8th President of the University of Southern California John R. Hubbard.
-The university also graduated Alan Bean '55, the fourth man to walk on the Moon.
-Additionally, alumni who have served as business leaders include Secretary of State and former ExxonMobil Corporation CEO Rex Tillerson '75, Dell founder and CEO Michael Dell, and Gary C. Kelly, Southwest Airlines's CEO.
+Alumni in academia include the Nobel Prize-winning immunologist James P. Allison, and the Nobel Prize-winning hematologist E. Donnall Thomas.
+Additional alumni include 26th president of The College of William & Mary Gene Nichol, the 10th president of Boston University Robert A. Brown, and the 8th president of the University of Southern California John R. Hubbard.
+The university also graduated Alan Bean, the fourth man to walk on the Moon.

+Alumni in business

+Alumni who have served as business leaders include former Secretary of State and former ExxonMobil Corporation CEO Rex Tillerson, Dell founder and CEO Michael Dell, Morton Meyerson (name sake of the Morton H. Meyerson Symphony Center) and Gary C. Kelly, a former Southwest Airlines CEO.